New York · New Homes

 New York State offers the world's greatest city alongside some of the most affordable major urban markets in the entire Northeast — Buffalo consistently ranks as one of the most affordable mid-sized cities in the country while sitting 90 minutes from Niagara Falls and 5 hours from Manhattan

-Get connected in New York See New York builders
+I'm buying in New York → I'm selling / what's my home worth? → See New York builders

 New York State encompasses perhaps the widest range of real estate markets of any state in the country — from the world's most expensive and competitive urban housing market in Manhattan to some of the most affordable mid-sized city markets in the Northeast in Buffalo, Rochester, and Syracuse.
 These are not merely different price points but genuinely different real estate ecosystems with different contracts, customs, financing structures, and buyer profiles.
 Understanding which New York market you are evaluating is essential before drawing any conclusions about the state's real estate.